 5. Use Tools to Enable Interaction

-Leverage the amazing technology that exists to improve communication, including (but not limited to): video conferencing, audio conferencing, digital white-boarding, collaboration tools, instant messaging, or any other tools your team prefers (like these).
+Leverage the technology that exists to improve communication, including (but not limited to): video conferencing, audio conferencing, digital white-boarding, collaboration tools, instant messaging, or any other tools your team prefers (like these).

 6. Prioritize Face-to-Face Conversations